 (2) The selected mathematical method for evaluating heat of hydration thermal effects, which shall include the calculated adiabatic temperature rise, calculated maximum concrete temperature, and calculated maximum temperature differential between the internal concrete core and concrete 2 to 3 in.
 (50 to 75 mm) from the exposed surface.
-The time when the maximum concrete temperature and maximum temperature differential will occur is required.
+The time when the maximum concrete temperature and maximum temperature differential will occur is required if the time frame will be more than seven days.

 Acceptable mathematical methods include ACI 207.2R "Report on Thermal and Volume Change Effects on Cracking of Mass Concrete" as well as other proprietary methods.
 The Contractor shall perform heat of hydration testing on the cement and finely divided minerals to be used in the concrete mixture.
 The test shall be according to ASTM C 186 or other applicable test methods, and the result for heat shall be used in the equation to calculate adiabatic temperature rise.
-Other required test parameters for the mathematical model may be assumed if appropriate.

 The Contractor has the option to propose a higher maximum temperature differential between the internal concrete core and concrete 2 to 3 in.
-(50 to 75 mm) from the exposed surface, but the proposed value shall not exceed 50 °F (28 °C).
+(50 to 75 mm) from the exposed surface, but the proposed value shall not exceed 50 °F (10 °C).
 In addition, based on strength gain of the concrete, multiple maximum temperature differentials at different times may be proposed.
 The proposed value shall be justified through a mathematical method.